gvwilson/sensibleadventures/nardica/nardica.md

 Wales shook his head.
 "I doubt it.
-They'd go after your coal if they could figure out a way to do it without sludging every bit of fertile soil in Antarctica as a side effect, but not the jellyfish.
-No,
-this was probably someone local trying to splice in some genes so they would trap more plastic in their body."
+This was probably someone trying to tweak them so they would trap plastic more efficiently."
-Catching sight of Iffy's puzzled look, he waved his arm at the slick again.
+At Iffy's puzzled look,
+he waved his arm toward the slick again.
-"That's what they were originally tweaked for---to filter all the tiny bits of plastic out of the water."
+"That's why they were originally tweaked---to filter all the tiny bits of plastic out of the water."

 "Like the barnacles filter the metal?"